wookieb/predicates/docs/design.md

 // always false
 ```

-That's why it's a good practice to create predicates at the beginning of module definition to quickly track down any mistakes.
+That's why it's a good practice to create predicates at the beginning of a module definition to quickly catch any mistake.

 ```js
 // some module